relliky/Tais_Home_Assistant_Config/README.md

 - Proxmox VE running
   - Home Assistant OS VM
   - Plex Media Server LXC
+    - Streamed from multiple Plex client apps from TV/computer/phones/tablets for its video and music library
+    - Streamed from Alexa-enabled devices for its music library
   - Ubuntu LXC
 - VNC server (on a gaming PC and an old laptop)
-- LAN Game Streaming using Nvdia graphic card on the gaming PC to Moonlight on Nintendo Switch
+- LAN Game Streaming using NVDIA GPU from the gaming PC to TV/computer/phone/tablets

 <br><br>
-This is my device list which are connected to HA with 6 protocols
+This is my device list which are connected to HA via 6 protocols

 - 2.4Ghz Wifi Devices (60+ devices)
   - Lepro Wifi Bulbs (Colour/White) E27/E16/GU10